Home Purchase

 • Buyers with limited credit depth or higher debt ratios often fit FHA better.

-The trick is not picking the “best” loan in the abstract.
-It is picking the one that gets you approved with a payment you can actually live with.
+The trick isn't picking the "best" loan in the abstract.
+It's picking the one that gets you approved with a payment you can actually live with.

 Down payment differences

-In California, where even starter homes can stretch budgets, the down payment conversation matters because cash is already going toward:
+In California, where even starter homes stretch budgets, the down payment conversation matters because cash is already going toward earnest money, closing costs, appraisal gap coverage, and reserves after closing.

 A buyer who wants to preserve cash may lean FHA.
 If you need help with down payment, explore California's down payment assistance programs.
-A buyer who has stronger credit and wants better long-term cost control may lean conventional.
+A buyer with stronger credit who wants better long-term cost control may lean conventional.

 Credit score and approval flexibility